NABU

 Species distribution

 Mangroves can be found along the tropical and subtropical coasts near the equator on nearly all continents.
 A distinction is made between the western and eastern mangrove families.
 While the western mangroves thrive on the coasts of the Americas and western Africa, the eastern mangroves occur on the coasts of eastern Africa and South to Southeast Asia.
 The largest occurrence of mangroves is found in Southeast Asia, particularly in Indonesia.
-The archipelago encompasses the largest mangrove area in the world, accounting to around 22% of all mangrove forests worldwide.
+The archipelago encompasses the largest mangrove area in the world, accounting to around 22 percent of all mangrove forests worldwide.

 Ecosystem services provided by mangroves